ylqi007/Tensorflow_Tutorials/TensorBoard/TensorBoard.md

 > TensorBoard operates by reading TensorFlow events files, which contain summary data that you can generate when running TensorFlow.

-1. First, create the TensorFlow graph that you'd like to collect summary data from, and decide which nodes you would like to annotate with (summary operations)[https://github.com/tensorflow/docs/tree/master/site/en/api_guides/python].
+1. First, create the TensorFlow graph that you'd like to collect summary data from, and decide which nodes you would like to annotate with [summary operations](https://github.com/tensorflow/docs/tree/master/site/en/api_guides/python).

 Operations in TensorFlow don't do anything until you run them, or an op that depends on their output.
 The summary nodes that we've just created are peripheral to the graph: none of the ops you are currently running depend on them.